 To get started, you’ll need to install the plugin from WordPress.org and activate it with an API key (which you can get by registering for a free Optimole account).

 Once you do that, Optimole will start automatically optimizing your images and delivering them via its CDN.
-WebP support is on by default, so there’s no need to manually enable it.
+WebP support is on by default, so there’s no need to enable it manually.

 To configure other settings, like compression levels and scaling behavior, you can go to Media → Optimole → Settings:

-To address this issue, you can use a WordPress plugin that converts images to WebP and serves WebP versions to visitors whose browsers support this format, while using the original images to visitors whose browsers don’t support it.
+However, a minority of browsers, notably Safari on older macOS versions, still don’t offer WebP support.
+Hence, you cannot serve WebP images to all visitors yet.
+To address this issue, you can use a WordPress plugin that converts images to WebP and serves WebP versions to visitors whose browsers support it while using the original images to visitors whose browsers don’t.

-Do you have any questions about how to use WebP on WordPress?
-Ask us in the comments.
+If you have any questions about using WebP on WordPress, please ask us in the comments below!